 Since most experienced gynecomastia specialists do not use drains very often, however, one colleague suggests patients should avoid choosing a doctor who does.
 That’s a position worth considering.
 If a surgeon you’re consulting wants to use drains, it can’t hurt to ask why your case requires them and make sure you know the surgeon has treated at least hundreds of guys like you.
 Strictly speaking, though, there’s really no black and white answer about when to use drains.

-For more on this and other questions about gynecomastia surgery in New York, visit our extensive man boob FAQ here.
+For more on this and other questions about gynecomastia surgery, visit our extensive man boob FAQ here.
 To get your questions and concerns addressed in person, call us at 561-367-9101 for a consultation.

 Reach out to Dr. Jacobs today to schedule your consultation!